UnionOfRAD/manual/en/advanced-tasks/architecture.md

 Classes in `mocks` are used to facilitate certain unit tests.
 For example, if I'm testing a custom model I've created, I can create a new class in `mocks/data/MockSource.php` and use it in my model unit testing logic.

-It is recommend that you use subfolder organization that mimics your application's and Lithium's namespacing and folder structure.
+It is recommend that you use subfolder organization that mimics your application's and li3's namespacing and folder structure.

 ## Views